omahs/polkaverse/README.md

 cd polkaverse
 ```

-Create an `.env` file with settings that allow the app to connect to Subsocial's infrastructure:
+Create a `.env` file with settings that allow the app to connect to Subsocial's infrastructure:

 ```sh
 cp dev.env .env